spades1404/OpthaBotDevelopment/README.md

 However, if youre a baller heres how to install and run the source code.

-First, you will need Python, any version above 3.7 should work. *This project was built on 3.8, so if its your first time installing python, use 3.8 as its the most stable.* You can download python [here](https://www.python.org/downloads/).
+First, you will need Python, any version above 3.7 should work. *This project was built on 3.8, so if its your first time installing python, use 3.8 as its the most stable.* You can download python [here](https://www.python.org/downloads/) *Make sure during install Python is added to PATH if you are on windows*.

 Next, you will need to download the repository to your local machine.
 Create the folder you want to clone the repo to and open a command prompt *inside* that folder.
 Run the following command (you may need to install git first, you can find that [here](https://git-scm.com/download/win))-